IV-Housing/IV_Housing/team/RETROS.md

   # Retro 05/26/20

 * Led by: Seth VanBrocklin
-* Present: Congyuan Sun, Mathew Kramsch, Moshe Haiem, Veltson Bastien
+* Present: Congyuan Sun, Mathew Kramsch, Congyuan Sun, Moshe Haiem, Veltson Bastien
 * Absent: None

 ## Action item

-* a goal:
+* a goal: We should improve communication with checking slack and approving pull requests.
-* a change:
+* a change: We should check slack at least once a day and approve pull requests when you are assigned to them.
-* a measurement:
+* a measurement: No one should merge the pull requests until every reviewer has approved it and we can see if this is done in GitHub.
+Everyone should at the very least react to messages sent so people will now you have read them and we can see if everyone is keeping up with checking slack.

 ## Retro Assessment